RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/LESSONS/11_Resetting_the_Root_Password.md

      ```

 7. **Reboot the System**
-   - Type `exec /sbin/init` to continue the boot process.
+   - Type `exec /sbin/reboot -f` to continue the boot process.
    - The system will reboot and perform an SELinux relabeling, which may take some time.

 8. **Verify the New Root Password**